Pinsplash/LineRunner/README.md

 * Colors: Decide how you would like the runs to be colored.
 Each runner can be given their own color.
 * Circle Radius and Line Width: Experiment with these.
 Good values will depend on how big the graph is and how far apart runs are.
 * X and Y Scale: Scales the graph on the X and Y axes without distorting lines and circles.
-Graphs for older games will generally be very stretched out, so this can be used to put the graph in a more readable aspect ratio.
-If you want to put the graph into 16:9, solve (width/16*9)/height to get the Y scale when X scale is 1.
+Graphs for older games will generally be very flat, so this can be used to put the graph in a more readable aspect ratio.
+If you want to put the graph into 16:9, create the graph once with X and Y set to 1, then solve *width/16\*9/height* to get the Y scale when X scale is 1.

 ## SVG
 The resulting SVG file will be in the same directory as the CSV and have the same name.
 The file should be able to open in any vector editing program.
 Inkscape is free and easy to learn.
 From there, high quality PNGs can be rendered.

 Inkscape allows you to render specific elements.
 A helpful trick is to make a 16:9 black box to represent the screen and put it under all other layers.
 Inkscape also allows you to render objects that have gone outside the border.

-Example output:
+Example output (a few fake runs added for testing purposes):

 ![image](https://github.com/Pinsplash/LineRunner/assets/39359267/06bb89c6-64c0-400a-aa07-1156535f3061)